SuninKingdom/CLIP-OCSR/README.md

 Official implementation of the paper: **"Bridging the Markush gap in optical chemical structure recognition via a CLIP-derived visual backbone and synthetic data generation"**.

-CLIP-OCSR is an encoder-decoder framework designed to bridge the gap in **Markush structure** recognition by integrating a **domain-adaptively pretrained CLIP vision encoder** with a Transformer-based decoder.
-Powered by the MarkushGen synthetic toolkit, the model effectively masters complex structural variations, including substituent, frequency, and positional modifications.
-For structures with positional ambiguities, CLIP-OCSR generates symbolic predictions that are resolved through a deterministic post-processing enumeration strategy to exhaustively derive all isomer sets, providing a high-fidelity solution for translating complex chemical images into machine-readable SMILES.
+CLIP-OCSR is a specialized encoder-decoder model for Optical Chemical Structure Recognition (OCSR), focusing on the high-fidelity translation of complex chemical images into SMILES strings.
+By combining a domain-adaptively pretrained CLIP vision encoder with a Transformer-based decoder, and leveraging our **MarkushGen** synthetic toolkit, it excels at recognizing Markush structures that challenge conventional methods.

 ---

 ## ✨ Key Features

-* **CLIP-derived Backbone**: Initialized with a visual encoder pretrained on chemical image-description pairs, providing superior feature extraction over traditional CNNs.
+* **CLIP-Derived Visual Backbone**: Utilizes a CLIP-RN50 encoder pretrained on chemical image-description pairs for robust molecular feature extraction.
-* **Markush-Specialized**: Specifically optimized to handle Markush structures, bridging a significant gap in current OCSR tools.
+* **Markush Structure Mastery**: Specifically optimized to handle complex structural variations ubiquitous in pharmaceutical patents:
-* **Post-processing Toolkit**: Integrated logic to resolve abbreviated groups and enumerate positional isomers from generated pseudo-SMILES.
+    * **Substituent & Frequency Variations**: Achieves significantly higher accuracy than existing SOTA methods.
+    * **Positional Variations**: Employing a deterministic post-processing enumeration strategy to exhaustively derive all isomer sets from symbolic predictions.
+* **MarkushGen Powered**: Developed with the MarkushGen toolkit to synthesize diverse training data, overcoming the scarcity of annotated Markush images.
-* **ONNX Inference**: Optimized for high-performance inference on both CPU and NVIDIA GPUs.
+* **ONNX Inference**: High-performance inference scripts provided for both CPU and NVIDIA GPU (via CUDA).

 ---